 Kelley is a Greensboro native who graduated from Western Carolina University in 2008 with a B.S. in Therapeutic Recreation.
 After three years in the field, she decided to switch to the animal side and began working as a kennel attendant/vet assistant in 2011.
 Fast forward a couple of years and she added the role of inventory management in a new practice.
 She joined the team at AMC in March 2017.
 She loves getting to know the clients and caring for their “fur-babies”.
 She has two feline fur-babies of her own – Tiger and NutNut.
 In her free time, Kelley enjoys crafting, vintage shopping, relaxing at home, and spending time with friends and family.

 Courtney joined our team in October of 2013.
 Her passion for animals has led her to pursue a career in veterinary medicine.
-She completed her Bachelors of Science in Biology in May 2018 and will begin veterinary school at North Carolina State University in the fall.
-Outside of work and school, she enjoys hiking, traveling, and most of all, spending time with her four Cavalier King Charles Spaniels - Max, Lady, Oliver, and Merida and her mixed breed Chloe.
+She is currently busy pursuing her veterinary degree at North Carolina State University College of Veterinary Medicine but will come back to help AMC out when she is able.
+Outside of work and school, she enjoys breeding and showing Cavalier King Charles Spaniels.

 Sam came to us in 2013 as a stray.
 The whole team at AMC fell in love with him from the start, and could not part with him.
 This is how he took on the very important role of Clinic Cat and he has been a fixture here ever since.
 He can be seen sprawled out on the countertop in the reception area or napping under the desk.